Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 Let $w_{n,k}$ be the number of walks of length $n$ with $k$ returns to zero.
 The bivariate generating function of walks $W(z,u) = \sum_{n,k\geq0} w_{n,k} z^n u^k$ is given by

 where $B(z)$ and $W(z)=1/(1-zP(1))$ are the generating functions of bridges and walks, respectively; see~\cite[Equation~(3.3)]{Wallner2020}.
 To explain~\eqref{eq:returnswalks}, observe that every bridge is a sequence of \emph{minimal bridges}, which are bridges that never return to the $x$-axis between the start- and endpoint; see Figure~\ref{fig:returnstozerowalk}.
 Therefore, minimal bridges are enumerated by $1-1/B(z)$.
 Hence, this is exactly the situation of the extended composition scheme~\eqref{Eq4} with $G(z)=1/(1-z)$, $H(z)=1-1/B(z)$, and $M(z)=W(z)/B(z)$.
-Moreover, from~\cite[Equation~(3.4)]{Wallner2020} we see that
+Now, for zero drift, one has